 The uPhongolo River discharges into the floodplains downstream of the Pongolapoort Dam and, as a result, the environmental flows of this river are critical to maintaining the ecological health of this resource.
-A rapid assessment of the ecological Reserve was carried out for the Pongolapoort and Bivane Dams and an operating rule has been developed to ensure the appropriate magnitude of flood releases from the Pongolapoort Dam to meet social and environmental requirements on the flood plains.
+A rapid assessment of the Ecological Reserve was carried out for the Pongolapoort and Bivane Dams and an operating rule has been developed to ensure an appropriate magnitude of water is released from the Pongolapoort Dam to meet social and environmental requirements on the flood plains.
 These releases reduce the yield of the Pongolapoort Dam substantially (by about 250 million m3/annum).